 If you are Totally Disabled before age 63, benefits are payable up to age 65.
 There is a two year maximum benefit for Total Disabilities starting at ages 63 through 74.

 Benefits are payable for up to five years for Total Disabilities commencing prior to age 60.
 For Total Disabilities starting at ages 60 through 62, benefits may continue up to age 65.
 For Total Disabilities starting at ages 63 through 74, benefits may continue for up to two years.

-This Plan offers disability coverage that, once benefits begin, can help keep pace with inflation.
+This Policy offers disability coverage that, once benefits begin, can help keep pace with inflation.
 Monthly benefits will be adjusted annually from the date of disability if you are Totally Disabled prior to age 63.
 Adjustments may be made to the Monthly Benefit paid in the second and each succeeding year.
 The adjusted amount will be based on the Consumer Price Index for Urban Consumers (CPI-U), up to a specified maximum each year (see your Certificate of Insurance) and an overall maximum increase of one times the original benefit.
 Once you are no longer disabled and the benefit payments stop, the Monthly Benefit returns to the original option amount.

 Benefits are payable up to age 65 for Total Disabilities starting before age 63.
-For Total Disabilities starting at ages 63 through 74, the inflation-fighter feature is no longer applicable and benefits will be payable in accordance with the basic Career Plan (i.e., up to two years maximum).
+For Total Disabilities starting at ages 63 through 74, the inflation-fighter feature is no longer applicable and benefits will be payable in accordance with the basic Career Coverage (i.e., up to two years maximum).